neurorave/neurorave/index.md

       <source src="audio/eurorack_single/darbouka_darbouka_reconstruction.wav">
 </audio>

-Modulated sound, we perform a sliding of attribute one by one:
+Modulated sound from Eurorack signals, we slide the attributes one by one:

 <div class="figure">
     <table style="width:100%;">